rackerlabs/support-how-to/content/exchange/autodiscover-connection-issues.md

 When Outlook sends a request to the server for email, it checks for open connections in the following order:

 1. It checks for an internal server on your network.
-2. It checks the website server for the domain and then checks the following URL's:
+2. It checks the website server for the domain and then checks the following URLs:

      - `https://yourdomain/autodiscover/autodiscover.xml`

      - `https://autodiscover.yourdomain/autodiscover/autodiscover.xml`

-3. It checks your Domain Name Services(DNS) for an Autodiscover record.
+3. It checks your Domain Name Service (DNS) for an Autodiscover record.

 For Outlook to successfully connect to your Exchange account, it must fail to connect on steps 1 and 2, to proceed to step 3.
 See [Outlook 2016 implementation of Autodiscover](https://support.microsoft.com/en-us/help/3211279/outlook-2016-implementation-of-autodiscover) to learn more about the full path that Autodiscover takes with Outlook 2016 and later.

 To verify that Autodiscover is the root cause of this issue, perform an auto-configuration from the affected computer.
-You can use this test to confirm the path that Outlook is taking from your computer to your Exchange server is not obstructed.
+You can use this test to confirm that the path that Outlook is taking from your computer to your Exchange server is not obstructed.
 See [Test Autodiscover functionality in Outlook](https://support.rackspace.com/how-to/set-up-autodiscover-for-outlook/) for details about performing the auto-configuration test.

-### Identifying issues connecting Outlook using autodiscover
+### Identifying issues connecting Outlook using Autodiscover

 Replace** `yourdomain` in `https://yourdomain/autodiscover/autodiscover.xml` and `https://autodiscover.yourdomain/autodiscover/autodiscover.xml` with your domain, and enter the URLs sequentially into a web browser search bar to test for any of the following errors: